-Supporting or opposing a ballot measure once it is on the ballot is not regulated as lobbying activity under Colorado law (even though the IRS considers this activity to be lobbying).
-Instead, Colorado regulates such activity under the state's campaign finance laws.
+Activities supporting or opposing a ballot measure once it is on the ballot are not regulated as lobbying under Colorado law (although the IRS does consider this activity to be lobbying).
+Instead, Colorado regulates activity to support or oppose a ballot measure under the state's campaign finance laws.